underscoreio/shapeless-guide/src/pages/representations/products.md

 Unfortunately, Scala's built-in tuples have a couple of disadvantages that make them unsuitable for shapeless' purposes:

- 1. each size of tuple has a different, unrelated type, making it difficult to write code that abstracts over sizes;
+ 1. Each size of tuple has a different, unrelated type, making it difficult to write code that abstracts over sizes.

- 2. there are no types for 0- and 1-length tuples, which are important for representing products with 0 and 1 fields.
+ 2. There is no type for 0-length tuples, which are important for representing products with 0 fields.
+    We could arguably use `Unit`,
+    but we would ideally like all generic representations to have a common supertype.
+    The least upper bound of `Unit` and `Tuple2` is `Any` so a combination of the two is not ideal.

 For these reasons, shapeless uses a different generic encoding for product types called *heterogeneous lists* or `HLists`[^hlist-name].